aaronpnguyen/cloud_guru/solutions_architect_professional/data_stores/04_managing_permissions_in_s3.md

 - Bucket Policies (Resource based)
     - Defined at the bucket resources
-        - Give a principal access to all objects or a subset of objects in a bucket
+        - Give a principal[^1] access to all objects or a subset of objects in a bucket
         - Can explictly allow or deny access
         - Overrides all permissions that are granted